Ranjith-singh/HealthSphere/readme.txt

         set the kafka key and value types in the application properties file inside the compose.yml set SPRING_KAFKA_BOOTSTRAP_SERVERS: kafka:9092:
             as kafka is the name of the container created

+        KafkaConsumer:
+            create a same protobuf's .proto for the patientEvent subscribe and listen to a topic using KafkaListener annotation on a method: provide <topic name, groupId of consumer/Listener>
+            pass the value and its type(sent by producer)as arg to the method retrieve the value and convert it into patientEvent type using the protobuf generated method log the results

+client communicates directly with the multiple services:
+    this leads to dependency on the ports of the microservice: if port changes the entire uri of the client changes the port get exposed to the outside world which may lead to DDOS and various attacks
+    solution:
+        creation of authService/apiGateway:
+            the client communicates with the apiGateway which internally communicates with rest of the services only the authService port is exposed to the outside world

+apiGateway/authService:
+    include the reactor gateway dependency
+    configure the application.properties/application.yml file:
+        provide the source port
+        configure the Spring.cloud.gateway routes to listen
+        provide the id's, uri's, and predicate's to monitor
+        uri:
+            when the apiGateway port is hit which url to refer predicate and filter:
+            use path arg in predicate to monitor filter to navigate if the path is called remove the exposed patientService port